fraFerrari99/django-production-setup/README.md

 # Django Production Setup

 This is the code repository that I decided to create to offer a Django Production Setup.
 The technologies that I decided to use to create the setup are:
-  - Docker: it is used to build, deploy and run application containers;
+  - Docker: used to build, deploy and run application containers;
-  - PostgreSQL: it is used as the default database;
+  - PostgreSQL: used as the default database;
-  - Nginx: it acts as a reverse proxy, receiving HTTP requests and redirecting them to different backend.
+  - Nginx: acts as a reverse proxy, receiving HTTP requests and redirecting them to different backend.
 Also in a website you have not only the dynamic content, but also static files like images, JavaScript files and CSS style sheets and Nginx serve them efficiently;
-  - Redis: it is used as a cache service;
+  - Redis: used as a cache service;
-  - uWSGI: it is a standard web server used to deploy the application in a production environment.
+  - uWSGI: a standard web server used to deploy the application in a production environment.

-We will see them in a more detailed way :smiley:
+Let's see them in a more detailed way :smiley:

 ## Structure of the project